pythonanywhere/help_pages/articles/TLSVersionSupport.md

 ## TL;DR for those who know the background

-By default we support TLS 1.2 and 1.3 for websites; older protocol versions can be supported for custom domains -- if you have old devices connecting to your site and you need to use them, then [contact us](support@pythonanywhere.com) -- but do note that this will mean reduced security for your site.
+By default we support TLS 1.2 and 1.3 for websites; older protocol versions can be supported for custom domains -- if you have old devices connecting to your site and you need to use them, then let us know using the "Send feedback" link on your account page -- but do note that this will mean reduced security for your site.

 ## In more detail...